7-Day Menu for Cold and Flu Season

 Foods to Boost Immunity, Help Healing, and Fight Coughing

-Tuna and canola oil contribute anti-inflammatory omega-3 fatty acids.
-Higher intakes of plant omega-3s and possibly fish may reduce the risk of pneumonia, according to a new study.
-The yogurt contributes a daily dose of immune-supporting probiotic.
+Tuna and canola oil have anti-inflammatory omega-3 fatty acids, which may help reduce the risk of pneumonia.
+The yogurt has a daily dose of immune-supporting probiotic.

 The hot coffee and tea and the broth or miso soup will have soothing effects on the throat and sinuses.
 Fluids also help with hydration, keeping mucus as thin and fluid as possible.